Black Square: Composition

-Malevich created the first version in 1915 using broad strokes of thick black oil paint onto a 79.5cm x 79.5cm linen canvas.
+Malevich created the first version in 1915 using broad strokes of thick black oil paint onto a 79.5 cm x 79.5 cm linen canvas.
 The border and edges were applied with various shades of white and grey paint.

 Malevich was a prolific and talented self-publicist and has been described as both a "brilliant, grandiose, messianic figure" and a "fanatic pamphleteer".
 Sensing a breakthrough, he declared the painting as a milestone in both his oeuvre and "in the history of art".
 He later wrote that he was so excited at the breakthrough that he was unable to "sleep, eat, or drink for an entire week after".

 The painting was first shown at the 1915 The Last Futurist Exhibition 0,10 at the Field of Mars square in Saint Petersburg (then Petrograd).
 Its hanging in the icon corner emphasised the collision between Modernism and traditional Eastern Orthodox culture.

 Over the following decades, Malevich made three other oil on canvas variants (in 1924, 1929, while the final version is thought to date from the late 1920s or early 1930s).
 He created numerous lithographs of the image, used it to decorate his signature, and applied it to lapels he gave to his students.

-The reverse contains the inscription "1913", however, this is thought to refer to the year of the design's conception that year for Victory over the Sun.
+The reverse of the original painting contains the inscription "1913", however, this is thought to refer to the year of the design's conception that year for Victory over the Sun.
 He continued to refer to it as The main Suprematist element.
 Square.
 1913.
 According to an overview of the work by Tate Modern, Malevich may have given an earlier date to appear more ahead of the curve during the early years of Abstract art.

+In 2015, X-rays of Black Square revealed the existence of two previously undiscovered works under it.
+The first painting appears to have done in a brightly colored Cubo-Futurist style, then it was later painted over with what art researcher Yekaterina Voronina called a "proto-Suprematist composition.
+Also uncovered was a description that reads "Negroes battling in a cave."
+This could indicate that Malevich was replying to an earlier painting of a black square, which was created in 1897 by French writer and humorist Alphonse Allais.
+Allais titled his work "Combat des Negres dans une cave, pendant la nuit," or "Negroes fighting in a cellar at night,".

 Interpretation

 Black Square is widely regarded by art historians as foundational in the development of both modern and abstract art.
 Malevich said the paintings began the Suprematism movement, which emphasised colour and shape.
 The title "Suprematism" is derived from the word supremus (Russian: Супремус), which translates as "superior" or "perfected", which Malevich said reflected his desire to "liberate" painting from mimesis (imitation) and representational art.

-Although the movement gained many supporters among the Russian avant-garde, it was overshadowed by constructivism, whose manifesto better reflected the ideology of the early Soviet government and which had a larger influence on later 20th century art.
-Today Suprematism is almost exclusively associated with Malevich and his apprentice El Lissitzky.
+Today Suprematism is primarily associated only with Malevich and his apprentice El Lissitzky.